 The task force leaders:

-- Affordable housing — David Campbell, Cooperative Extension specialist, director of the California Communities Program and associate dean in the College of Agricultural and Environmental Sciences
+- Affordable Student Housing — David Campbell, Cooperative Extension specialist, Department of Human Ecology; director of the California Communities Program; and associate dean in the College of Agricultural and Environmental Sciences

-- Food security — Francene Steinburg, professor and chair of the Department of Nutrition
+- Student Food Security — Francene Steinburg, professor and chair of the Department of Nutrition

 Each task force has been asked to review existing programs and options, consider improvements and make recommendations.
 Reports are due to the chancellor by June 30.